-Trailside Student Living, Phase 1
+Trailside Student Living

 Connections to the Outdoors

 The large site for this student-targeted development presented many opportunities and constraints.
 While its entire west edge is directly adjacent to the Burke Gilman Trail, it lacks arterial street frontage.
-The goal was to create two front doors to the project: one along the Trail and one along 24th Street, all while allowing for public access to the Trail and maximizing outdoor space at the ground plane.
+The goal was to create two front doors to the project: one along the trail and one along 24th Street, all while allowing for public access to the trail and maximizing outdoor space at the ground plane.

 Transparency of Form

 One of the primary design challenges was to break the building massing into smaller, distinct buildings to introduce more openness into and through the site.
 The result is a collection of outdoor spaces framed by smaller buildings that provide students with a variety of experiences while feeling connected to both the Burke Gilman Trail and surrounding neighborhood amenities.
-The project incorporates stormwater planters throughout the project, and again, the biophilic benefits of incorporating such great outdoor space is a huge benefit to residents.

-Trailside Phase 2 Interior Design
+Trailside Interior Design

 Refined Student Living